 Governor's Hispanic Fellows Program Promotional Material

-For educators, community leaders and organizations interested in helping the NJCHPRD promote the Governor's Hispanic Fellows Program, please download, distribute and or post the following poster to help encourage participation in your community!
+For educators, community leaders and organizations interested in helping the CHPRD promote the Governor's Hispanic Fellows Program, please download, distribute and or post the following poster to help encourage participation in your community!